Basic Glacier Climbing Course

 Bushwhacker Glacier Course is a great start!

-The course consists of Tuesday evening lectures, plus four field trips - see schedule below.
+The course consists of weekly evening lectures, plus four field trips - see schedule below.

 The classroom lectures are from 7:00pm-9:30pm.
 Doors open at 6:30pm and we must be out of the building by 10pm..